-- English proficiency. - 8.
+- traditionally underserved populations identified in the Purpose of the Proposal section above. - 5.
+Describe how the proposed project will be fully accessible to individuals with disabilities, individuals who are Deaf or hard of hearing, and persons with limited English proficiency. - 6.
 Describe how survivors and individuals with applicable lived experiences related to the project (such as involvement in the justice system, homelessness, or substance use) have been consulted to inform or otherwise contributed to the development of the proposed project and/or will be consulted as the project is implemented.

-Who Will Implement the Proposal (20 points)
+Who Will Implement the Proposal (10 points)